esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 Memory Buffer (Last 3 turns = 6 messages):

 Turn 1:
-  User:      "My name is Alice"
+  User:      "I'm interested in machine learning and data science"
-  Assistant: "Nice to meet you!"
+  Assistant: "Great fields to explore!"

 Turn 2:
-  User:      "What is my name?"
+  User:      "What are my interests?"
-  Assistant: "Your name is Alice" ← Remembers! ✅
+  Assistant: "You're interested in ML and data science" ← Remembers! ✅

 Turn 3:
-  User:      "Tell me about myself"
+  User:      "What topics should I focus on?"
-  Assistant: "You're Alice, ..." ← Still context! ✅
+  Assistant: "Based on your interests in ML..." ← Still has context! ✅

 (When buffer fills, Turn 1 is dropped to make room)
 ```